Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or two??

 Two kinds of tea, combined with the time-tested combination of honey and lemon make for a tasty “cure” for the common cold and flu.

 Next time you’re feeling under the weather, here’s a recipe you can use to make this Coldbuster tea at home to start relieving your cold symptoms.
+This warming beverage is my favorite drink from my list of Starbucks copycat recipes.

 So now you can stay in your sweatpants under that cozy quilt and not have to venture out to your local Starbucks to start feeling better.